 Now, let’s open the Python Scripting app.
 Let’s import the necessary functions and constants we will be using later.

 The nanotube created with the Nanotube Creator editor is stored in a structural model of the data graph.
 For the simplicity, let’s assume that we have only one nanotube created in the active document.
 Then, to get this nanotube object in python, we need to get the first structural model in the active document:

 indexerOfStructuralModels = SAMSON.getNodes('n.t sm') # get an indexer of all structural models in the active document nanotube = indexerOfStructuralModels # get the first structural model from the indexer

 Let us now create a nanotube fabric by replicating the created nanotube in XY-plane and modifying Z-coordinate of atoms in nanotubes to weave these nanotubes with each other.

 Before setting up parameters for the fabric, we need to find a bounding box of the created nanotube:

-Let’s now set up parameters for creation of a nanotube fabric.
-We will set the number of replicas in one direction (number of replicas in the perpendicular direction will be the same), and based on it we will compute the distance between replicas.
+Let’s now set up parameters for the creation of nanotube fabric.
+We will set the number of replicas in one direction (the number of replicas in the perpendicular direction will be the same), and based on it we will compute the distance between replicas.
 You can do it differently by specifying the distance between nanotubes and then computing the number of replicas.

 length = (maxX - minX) # nanotube's length diameter = (maxY - minY) # nanotube's diameter numReplicasX = 10 # number of replicas in one direction distance = length / numReplicasX # set distance between nanotubes based on the number of replicas